TextWar/TextWar/README.md

 Data structure with json as map.

-If you want to make and modify maps, use[MapEditor](https://github.com/TextWar/Textwar-MapEditor)
+If you want to make and modify maps, use the [MapEditor](https://github.com/TextWar/Textwar-MapEditor)

 You should get the [Map generator](https://github.com/TextWar/textwar-py) to run it.